We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Excess mucus from the nose and sinuses can accumulate in the back of your throat.
 This is known as postnasal drip.
 As it slides down your throat, it can cause a lump-like feeling by causing an increase in sensitivity.

-It’s important to know that globus sensation isn’t dangerous, and it doesn’t cause additional complications.
-That means seeing a doctor is often unnecessary.
+It’s important to know that globus sensation is not dangerous, and it does not cause additional complications.
+That means contacting a doctor is often unnecessary.

 Globus sensation is benign.
 That means it’s not a serious condition and will not result in more serious complications.